DestroyerBDT/Infra/README.md

 # Infra Block-list

-A hosts file to block a wide range of Meta & X (*Twitter*) services, including:
+A hosts file to block a wide range of Meta, Apple & X (*Twitter*) services, including:

 - Meta
   - Facebook